Welcome

 When analyzing an epitome of title, apply the following checks:

-2. Unbroken Chain: Ensure every transfer from the root to the present is accounted for, with no missing links.
+• Unbroken Chain: Ensure every transfer from the root to the present is accounted for, with no missing links or unexplained gaps.

-3. Execution and Stamping: Check each deed is executed as a deed (signed, witnessed, and delivered) and, if dated before December 2003, is properly stamped for stamp duty.
+• Execution and Stamping: Check each deed is executed as a deed (requirements differ before and after 31 July 1990) and, if dated before December 2003, is properly stamped for stamp duty.

-4. Property Description: The description of the property must be consistent throughout all documents.
+• Property Description: Verify that the description of the property (and any plan references) is clear and consistent throughout all documents.

-5. Encumbrances: Identify any mortgages, easements, restrictive covenants, or other burdens.
-Check for evidence of discharge of mortgages and compliance with covenants.
+• Encumbrances: Identify mortgages, easements, restrictive covenants, rentcharges, or other burdens.
+Check for evidence of discharge of mortgages and whether covenants/easements are properly carried through and enforceable.

 Key Term: land charges search